Alejogb1/job-board/blog-data/how-can-goormide-send-an-editor-line-to-the-terminal.md

 id: "how-can-goormide-send-an-editor-line-to-the-terminal"
 ---

-Alright, let’s talk about getting an editor line to the terminal in goormide, because I’ve definitely had to wrangle with this exact problem before, particularly back when I was trying to debug a particularly nasty server-side rendering issue using javascript a few years back.
+, let’s talk about getting an editor line to the terminal in goormide, because I’ve definitely had to wrangle with this exact problem before, particularly back when I was trying to debug a particularly nasty server-side rendering issue using javascript a few years back.
 It's a seemingly simple task, but the devil is usually in the details.
 What we’re essentially aiming for is a seamless communication channel where goormide's editor can actively push context, specifically the current line of code being worked on, to the associated terminal window.
 This capability is paramount for interactive debugging workflows, error localization, and efficient exploration of your code base.

 Fundamentally, this interaction requires a few key components: goormide's editor needs a mechanism to identify the active line, a way to package this information, and a pathway to transmit it to the terminal.
 Then, the terminal itself needs to be configured to interpret and display this information appropriately, usually by pre-pending it to the input prompt.